dvgica/healthful/README.md

 ## Installation

 Healthful is available on Maven Central for Scala 2.12, 2.13, and 3.
+Java 11+ is required.

 Add the following dependency description to your build.sbt: